JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ### On web

-For web, look again at the `main()` function in `composeApp/src/wasmJsMain/kotlin`.
+For web, look at the `main()` function in `composeApp/src/wasmJsMain/kotlin`.
 The function has two variants:

 ```kotlin
 // First variant: